sherrylzy/SCAN/README.md

 ![parameter.png](/results/parameter.png)

-# 5. More details related to Implementation Details
+# 5. Robustness Justification of SCAN and Implementation Details

 ## 5.1 Whether SCAN implies the assumption of distribution in the feature space?